canadianakin/terraform-ansible/README.md

 # Issues
 * The dynamic inventory does not initialize until it has a resource to link to
 - ie: on the first run, there is no inventory and is only populated on subsequent runs
+- this issue would not be present if terraform were to call ansible, because vms would be provisioned 1st